Ceelog/phpdoc-en/src/set/mysqlinfo.md

 *What is the PDO MYSQL driver?*

 The PDO MYSQL driver is not an API as such, at least from the PHP programmer's perspective.
-In fact the PDO MYSQL driver sits in the layer below PDO itself and provides MySQL-specific functionality.
+In fact, the PDO MYSQL driver sits in the layer below PDO itself and provides MySQL-specific functionality.
 The programmer still calls the PDO API, but PDO uses the PDO MYSQL driver to carry out communication with the MySQL server.